codylane/mcollective-vagrant/README.md

 * Requires that you have vagrant installed and working with virtualbox
 * This has only been tested on CentOS 6.x.

+# What does this do?
+## On the middleware host
+* This contains (activemq + mcollective) that allows your nodes to connect too.

+## On a node
+* This contains (activemq) + the mco command so that you can run things like `mco ping`, `mco find` etc.

+## How do I customize the number of nodes?
+* Update your Vagrant file and specify the number of instances in the `INSTANCE` variable.
+This defaults to 5 nodes with `384MB` of RAM.

 # Configuration
 You will need to set the followin environment variables in order to use this integration